 Make it a point to be around people.

-Expect your mood to improve gradually, not overnight.
+Expect your mood to improve little by little, not all at once.

-Allow your family and friends help you cope with depression.
+Ask your family and friends to help you deal with depression.

-It is important for men to understand that depression is a disease of the brain, not a sign of weakness.
-Seeking treatment can improve the quality of life of any man who is depressed, as well as those close to him.
+It is important for men to understand that depression is a brain disease, not a sign of weakness.
+Treatment can improve the quality of life of any man who is depressed, as well as those close to him.